neemiasbsilva/datascience-portfolio/ecommerce-using-bigquery-ML/README.md

-# Ecommerce Classification using BigQuery ML
+# Predict wich new visitors will come back and purchase using the Google Merchandise Store dataset

-This repository has the purpose to apply BigQuery ML in the [web analytics dataset](https://cloud.google.com/bigquery/public-data).
+This repository has the purpose to apply BigQuery ML in the [Google Merchandise Store dataset](https://cloud.google.com/bigquery/public-data).
 The tasks doing here was:

 - Training using a `logitisc regression` model using the following structure:
     - **Features**: